 If you think Shadow, you'll make it too dark.

 If you think Face, you're begging for trouble.

-Words for an artist can be a real pain.
+Words for an artist can be a real pain in the ass.

 Because the (metaphorical) left brain is dominant and a little arrogant.